HMS Carnarvon Castle (F 25)

 Around 0730A/13, the transports Exceller (American, 6597 GRT, built 1941) and Santa Barbara (American, 6507 GRT, built 1943) joined the convoy as did the sloop Savorgnan de Brazza which had been escorting them.

 On 15 June 1943 the convoy arrived at Capetown.
 HMS Sussex and HMS Carnarvon Castle then went on to Simonstown.
-In the approached to Capetown the destroyer HMAS Nizam (Cdr.
-C.H.
-Brooks, RAN) joined the escort as an enemy submarine had been reported to be operating in the area.
+In the approaches to Capetown the destroyer HMAS Nizam (Lt.
+W.F.
+Cook, RAN) joined the escort as an enemy submarine had been reported to be operating in the area.

 On 16 June 1943, the convoy departed Capetown for Durban.
 It was now made up of the transports Argentina, Cuba, Exceller, Exiria (American, 6533 GRT, built 1941), H.F.
 Alexander, Mataroa, Nieuw Holland, Santa Barbara, Siboney and Sloterdijk.